-The Adirondacks region is one of the most idyllic family vacation spots around.
+The Adirondacks Mountains are one of the most idyllic family vacation spots in the Northeast.
 The enormous, pristine natural setting features numerous lakes and quaint towns sprinkled across gorgeous mountains.
-Visitors find the best of outdoor adventures as well as family fun attractions.
-My family stayed in Schroon Lake, a cute lake town that's a little more laid-back than nearby Lake George and centrally located to explore the region.
-We visited all the family-friendly attractions to pick the best things to recommend.
+Visitors to the Adirondack Mountains find tons of all-season outdoor adventures as well as fun, family-friendly attractions.
+While Lake Placid and Lake George draw throngs of visitors, we opted to stay in Schroon Lake, a cute town that's a little more laid-back, centrally located, and makes a great jumping-off point to explore the region.

 Find more family vacation ideas in our Adirondacks, Catskills & Hudson Valley Family Travel Guide.

 Best Things To Do in Lake Placid with Kids

 Pop in here to learn how runaway slaves made their way to freedom.